Replaced gut-feel decisions with a repeatable loop across an 8-app subscription portfolio.

 The main risk was not shipping pace.
 The risk was decision quality.
 Without shared criteria, teams would keep moving fast but invest in weak bets, create rework, and dilute product positioning.

 The business needed confidence on where to invest next.
 Product managers needed prioritization clarity, ASO needed claims that held up in-product, design needed a coherent direction, and developers needed decision-ready briefs.
+There were plenty of competitors to benchmark, but no proven system for aligning decision quality across eight apps, four teams, and external delivery partners.

 My Role & Team